Art Deco: Furniture

 In the 1930s, furniture designs adapted to the form, with smoother surfaces and curved forms.
 The masters of the late style included Donald Deskey, who was one of the most influential designers; he created the interior of the Radio City Music Hall.
 He used a mixture of traditional and very modern materials, including aluminium, chrome, and bakelite, an early form of plastic.
-Other masters of art deco furniture of the 1930s in the United States included Gilbert Rohde, Warren McArthur, Kem Weber, and Wolfgang Hoffman.
+Other top designers of Art Deco furniture of the 1930s in the United States included Gilbert Rohde, Warren McArthur, and Kem Weber.

 The Waterfall style was popular in the 1930s and 1940s, the most prevalent Art Deco form of furniture at the time.
 Pieces were typically of plywood finished with blond veneer and with rounded edges, resembling a waterfall.

 Design

 Streamline was a variety of Art Deco which emerged during the mid-1930s.
 It was influenced by modern aerodynamic principles developed for aviation and ballistics to reduce aerodynamic drag at high velocities.
 The bullet shapes were applied by designers to cars, trains, ships, and even objects not intended to move, such as refrigerators, gas pumps, and buildings.
 One of the first production vehicles in this style was the Chrysler Airflow of 1933.
 It was unsuccessful commercially, but the beauty and functionality of its design set a precedent; meant modernity.
 It continued to be used in car design well after World War II.

 New industrial materials began to influence the design of cars and household objects.
 These included aluminium, chrome, and bakelite, an early form of plastic.
 Bakelite could be easily moulded into different forms, and soon was used in telephones, radios and other appliances.

 Ocean liners also adopted a style of Art Deco, known in French as the Style Paquebot, or "Ocean Liner Style".
 The most famous example was the SS Normandie, which made its first transatlantic trip in 1935.
 It was designed particularly to bring wealthy Americans to Paris to shop.
 The cabins and salons featured the latest Art Deco furnishings and decoration.
 The Grand Salon of the ship, which was the restaurant for first-class passengers, was bigger than the Hall of Mirrors of the Palace of Versailles.
 It was illuminated by electric lights within twelve pillars of Lalique crystal; thirty-six matching pillars lined the walls.
 This was one of the earliest examples of illumination being directly integrated into architecture.
 The style of ships was soon adapted to buildings.
 A notable example is found on the San Francisco waterfront, where the Maritime Museum building, built as a public bath in 1937, resembles a ferryboat, with ship railings and rounded corners.
 The Star Ferry Terminal in Hong Kong also used a variation of the style.